 Camp David offers a beautifully designed co-working space where creatives, entrepreneurs, small business owners, and freelancers work from in a collaborative space complete with workspaces, on-site gym, content studio, and cafe.

 If you’re looking for extra storage in the city, Industry City in Brooklyn has that too!
 Once you are here you will understand how large this complex is and how much space there is which is great if you’re looking for a convenient and great storage unit to rent at Extra Space Storage.

 Mentioned earlier, but worth bringing up again are the seasonal festivities and events that take place.
-From live music and Oktoberfest celebrations to the winter ice skating there are always things to check out every season of the year.
+From live music and Oktoberfest celebrations to having one of the best winter ice skating rinks in NYC, there are always things to check out every season of the year.
 Industry City does a great job keeping their entertainment options stacked throughout the seasons making each visit different from the last, so be sure to check to see what is being offered during your visit or just show up and be surprised and know that no two visits will be the same.